NatronGitHub/Natron/INSTALL_LINUX.md

 EOF
 ----- end -----

+Note that the last line for cairo is only if the package for cairo in your distribution is lower than version 1.12 (as it is on Ubuntu 12.04 LTS for example).
+If your distribution provide already better packages

 ### Build:

 The <srcPath> must be absolute and <buildPath> must not be a subdir of <srcPath>